-Award-winning restaurateur Chef Geoff Tracy owns three restaurants in Washington, D.C., Maryland, and Virginia.
-Only Virginia, however, restricts the way Chef Geoff advertises happy hour specials.
-While state law allows businesses to offer happy hour, it bans advertising happy hour prices, as well as the use of any terms other than “happy hour” or “drink specials.”
-Also, while restaurants may offer half-priced drinks, it’s illegal to call these specials “two-for-one.”
-In a lawsuit filed on behalf of Chef Geoff, PLF argues that Virginia’s happy hour advertising restrictions prevent restaurants from speaking freely and truthfully about their business—a clear violation of the First Amendment.
+Award-winning restaurateur Chef Geoff Tracy owns restaurants in Washington, D.C., Maryland, and Virginia.
+Only Virginia, however, restricted the way Chef Geoff advertises happy hour specials.
+While state law allowed businesses to offer happy hour, it banned advertising happy hour prices, as well as the use of any terms other than “happy hour” or “drink specials.”
+Also, while restaurants may offer half-priced drinks, it was illegal to call these specials “two-for-one.”
+In a lawsuit filed on behalf of Chef Geoff, PLF argued that Virginia’s happy hour advertising restrictions prevent restaurants from speaking freely and truthfully about their business—a clear violation of the First Amendment.
 In response to the lawsuit, Virginia changed its laws, restoring the rights of its citizens.

-Chef Geoff Tracy is an entrepreneur, cookbook author, and owner of three restaurants in the Washington, D.C., area—including Chef Geoff’s Tysons Corner in Vienna, Virginia.
+Chef Geoff Tracy is an entrepreneur, cookbook author, and owner of restaurants in the Washington, D.C., area.
 Top in his class at the Culinary Institute of America, Chef Geoff’s numerous awards include The Best Neighbor Award (for contributions to the community) and Washingtonian Magazine’s “Best Local Chef.”
 He also served on the executive board of the Restaurant Association of Metropolitan Washington.

-While the state allows happy hour specials, it bans advertising happy hour prices, as well as the use of any terms other than “happy hour” or “drink specials.”
-Also, while restaurants may offer half-priced drinks, it’s illegal to call these specials “two-for-one.”
+While the state allows happy hour specials, it banned advertising happy hour prices, as well as the use of any terms other than “happy hour” or “drink specials.”
+Also, while restaurants may offer half-priced drinks, it was illegal to call these specials “two-for-one.”